yangheng95/PyABSA/README.md

 - Give us some advice about feature design/refactor (You can advise to improve some feature)
 - Correct/Rewrite some error-messages or code comment (The comments are not written by native english speaker, you can help us improve documents)
-- Create an example script in a particular situation (Such as specify a SpaCy model, pretrainedbert type, some hyperparameters)
+- Create an example script in a particular situation (Such as specify a SpaCy model, pretrained-bert type, some hyperparameters)
 - Star this repository to keep it active